5 Disadvantages of Mechanical Grinding

 Unless you’re running a non-profit organization (and you wouldn’t be reading this if that were the case), you’re always watching your bottom line.
 And what can put the biggest dent in that number?
 Labor costs!
 Controlling your labor expenses is crucial to showing a healthy bottom line.

 Mechanical polishing is a process performed on individual parts, usually one at a time.
 Depending on the condition of the raw part, it can take a substantial amount of time, using a variety of abrasives, to remove those layers of material.
 Moreover, many of the smaller features of complex parts cannot even be reached using the mechanical method.

 And like most other manual operations, that investment of time does not guarantee that the quality or consistency of the finish will always meet the requirements.

-2. Some of the abrasives and compounds remain embedded
+2. Some of the abrasives remain embedded

 Any mechanically polished metal suffers a profusion of scratches, metal debris, and abrasives embedded in its surface.
 And any finishing processes that use abrasives, cutting, or burnishing, even if it’s just a small area, will distort the metal surface.